kamalmeh/mcq_app/README.md

 System Requirements
 -----------------------------------------
-$ python --version
+App is developed using Python 3.7.4

-Python 3.7.4
+You can experiment any python version to check if it's working.

 $ pip install django_mysql